 When we probed the key executive users, the answer was startling.

 The perception was that their service was unreliable.
-Business-critical trips were scheduled and frequently cancelled at the last-minute due to aircraft reliability issues.
+Business-critical trips were scheduled and frequently canceled at the last-minute due to aircraft reliability issues.

 In effect, the flight department was “fired” without even knowing it.